tlk/beoplay-macos-remote-gui/Configuration.md

 # Configuration

-The application can be configured via the command line (Terminal.app).
-The app will only pick up configuration changes when it is opened.
+The application can be configured from the command line (Terminal.app):

-Example:
 ```
 defaults write -app BeoplayRemoteGUI app.title "B&O"